-The grantee is required to retain appropriate financial and other records relating to project income earned during the grant period of performance and for three years beyond the date of submission of the final financial disbursements in ACM\$.
-For instructions regarding final disbursement reporting, see the AAG Chapter III.E.
+The grantee is required to retain appropriate financial and other records relating to program income earned during the grant period of performance and for three years beyond the date of submission of the final financial disbursements in ACM\$.
+For instructions regarding final disbursement reporting, see PAPPG Chapter VIII.E.